MRC Summit 600

 Over 600 Medical Reserve Corps (MRC) leaders gathered in Chicago for the MRC National Summit from May 22 to 24.
 The theme of the conference, “The Power of Community, Collaboration, and Connection: MRC Leading the Way for the Next 20 Years,” provided an opportunity to reflect on the successes of the network’s growth and value during the first 20 years and discover ways to expand our reach in communities to position the network for continued excellence.

-Conference attendees represented the diversity of the MRC network.
+Conference attendees represented the expansiveness of the MRC network.
 Attendees participated from 44 states, the District of Columbia, Puerto Rico, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 A mix of small, medium, and large jurisdictions were represented, as well as MRC units supporting rural, suburban, and urban populations.
 A range of MRC leaders in terms of experience level were also in attendance with nearly a third having been in their role for less than a year; just over a third for one to three years; and nearly a third for four or more years.

 “Whether you’re a seasoned veteran or a newcomer to the field, the Summit’s inclusive atmosphere encouraged interaction and collaboration among peers from diverse backgrounds and expertise,” said one attendee.